0b111000/Simple-Banking-Solution/README.md

 ### A Banking solution for a Bank having 10 ATMs in a city written in C++ and a pure console application that can be acccessed via the command line.

-To run, just type 'make' in the terminal by being in the same directory after cloning to your machine.
+To run, just type 'make' in the terminal by changing your working directory to 'SimpleBankingSolution' after cloning the repo to your machine.